 Small-scale expression and purification for Biolayer Interferometry

 For BLI experiments, peptides were cloned into a pDW363 biotinylation vector containing SUMO following the BAP and 6xHis tag.
-Peptides were fused to the C-terminus of SUMO via a GS linker to aid solubility.
+Peptides were fused to the C-terminus of SUMO via a GS linker to reduce steric constraints.
 The peptide constructs were transformed into BL21(DE3) competent cells (New England Biolabs) and expressed at 37 C at 225 RPM in 20 mL LB with 100 μg/mL ampicillin and a final concentration of 0.05 mM D-(+)-biotin.
 Cultures were induced with a final concentration of 1 mM IPTG for 4 – 5 hours at 37 °C and then harvested by centrifugation at 5000xg for 15 minutes.
 Cell pellets were frozen at –80 °C until thawed for purification.
 Once thawed on ice, cells were lysed with 4 mL/g B-PER reagent (ThermoFisher) and a final concentration of 0.2 mM PMSF.
 1 mL of the lysed cells was rotated at 25 °C for 15 minutes before pelleting by centrifugation at 15,000 RPM for 15 minutes.
 Supernatant was added to 250 μL Ni Sepharose High Performance resin (Cytiva) pre-equilibrated with NiNTA Binding buffer.
 Resin was washed three times with 1 mL NiNTA binding buffer before elution with 2 mL of NiNTA elution buffer.

 Biolayer Interferometry